 Fellowships and Boards: Ammori has served as a Future Tense and Schwartz Fellow at New America, one of the nation’s most prominent think tanks, and as a Senior Fellow to the Democracy Fund.
-He serves on the boards of the nonprofit advocacy groups Demand Progress, and was on the boards of Fight for the Future and Demand Progress, and was a founding board member of Engine Advocacy.
+He serves on the board of the nonprofit advocacy groups Demand Progress, and was on the boards of Fight for the Future and of Engine Advocacy.
 He also serves as an Affiliate Scholar of the Stanford Law School Center for Internet & Society.
 Ammori was a Term Member of the Council on Foreign Relations and a Fellow of the Americas Business Council Foundation.

 Writings and Talks: Ammori has published articles in the New York Times, USA Today, the Atlantic, Wired, Slate, Forbes, and the Harvard Law Review.
 He has appeared as an expert on CNN, MSNBC, ABC, NPR, and other TV and radio outlets.
 Ammori has also keynoted conferences in Germany, Portugal, Brussels, Taiwan; he has spoken at TEDx U-Michigan, three Federalist Society National Lawyer Conventions, and has testified before several government bodies globally.

 All blog posts are under Creative Commons Attribution 3.0.